In response to COVID-19, we are maintaining support, while reducing risks to the people who use our services, our staff and the community Learn More

 Sonder is certified with SAI Global against the ISO 9001 Quality standards.
 Sonder operate under a Quality and Risk Framework with two key committees being the Quality Improvement Committee (QIC) and the Clinical Governance Committee (CGC).

-The Quality, Risk and Safety (QRS) Committee is an internal working group which aims to build, maintain and support a culture of continuous quality improvement and a proactive and responsive approach to risk management and work health and safety at Sonder.
+The QIC is an internal working group which aims to build, maintain and support a culture of continuous quality improvement and a proactive and responsive approach to risk management and work health and safety at Sonder.

-The QRS Committee leads and coordinates an internal audit program to reinforce Sonder’s commitment to continuous quality improvement.
-The committee also provides a direct and formal communication channel regarding quality, risk and safety at Sonder between staff, their coordinators and executive management.
+The Committees lead and coordinate an internal audit program to reinforce Sonder’s commitment to continuous quality improvement.
+The committees also provides a direct and formal communication channel regarding quality, risk and safety at Sonder between staff, their coordinators and executive management.